 |

-Recorded Postmasters (Church Sq
+Recorded Postmasters (4th Post

-The third location in Church
+The fourth location in

-Square opened the same year, adjacent to the entrance to the Vicarage.
+Church Square opened the same year, adjacent to the entrance to the Vicarage.

 1922 Downings Grocery Store (see photo).
 Mr Radford from Mildenhall recorded